-In 202w we continue to embed the common language of being "Positive, Present and Productive" to describe the expectations for our learners.
-This was supported by the introduction of microcredentialing at the Varsity Campus as a pilot to reinforce the transition of the behaviours as students move into Year 13.
+In 2023 we continued to embed the common language of being "Positive, Present and Productive" to describe the expectations for our learners.
+This was supported by the expanding of the successful pilot of microcredentialing at the Varsity Campus to all campuses in 2023 to reinforce the transition of the behaviours as students move into Year 13.